ockdavid/Whatsapp_Sentiment_Analysis/README.md

 ## III - Folder structure

-The structure of this project follows [these conventions](https://github.com/golang-standards/project-layout).
+The structure of this project.

-- `/.github`: Conventions, template, labels, ci, cd, settings
-- `/cmd`: main files
-- `/build`: Dockerfiles
-- `/config`: Environment files
-- `/deploy`: Docker Compose files
-- `/internal`: "private" code
+- `/Chats`: Whatsapp file exported
+- `/NLP Datacamp`: Resources
+- `/Screenshots`: Images to show on Readme
-- `/pkg`: "public" code
+- `/Drafts`: Some notebook drafts before the main code
-- `/scripts`: Makefile bash scripts for setup/install/start

 ## IV - Conventions, templates and labels